 Pressure ulcers may also lead to other life-threatening injuries.
 Some of the complications that can develop from untreated or improperly treated pressure sores are:

-- Sepsis – Sepsis is an infection that occurs when bacteria enters the bloodstream through broken skin.
-This condition progresses rapidly and can lead to organ failure and death.
+- Sepsis – an infection that occurs when bacteria enters the bloodstream through broken skin.
+This condition progresses quickly and can lead to organ failure and death.

-- Cellulitis – Cellulitis is an acute skin infection that targets the skin’s connective tissue.
-The condition causes severe redness, swelling, and pain, and the condition can lead to life-threatening infections of the body such as sepsis and meningitis.
+- Cellulitis – an acute skin infection that targets the skin’s connective tissue.
+It causes severe redness, swelling, and pain, and can lead to life-threatening infections in the body like sepsis and meningitis.

 Let us fight for you.

-If your elderly loved one is suffering from bedsores due to the inattention or inadequate care of a nursing home, long-term care facility, or a home health institution– DO NOT WAIT – call us for a free consultation.
+Bedsores are a form of elderly abuse.
+If you or a loved one is suffering from bedsores due to the care of a nursing home, or long-term care facility – DO NOT WAIT – call us for a free consultation.
 The time to act is now!